Home Closed Back Headphone Reviews Audio Technica ATH-M50x Review – Was The Ridicule Warranted?

 For a closed-back model, these deliver quite the experience.

-With open-back headphones, it’s more prominent because the sound has room to breathe (Some of it literally escapes through the backs of the headphone).
+With open-back headphones, it’s more prominent because the sound has room to breathe (Some of it escapes through the backs of the headphones).

 That’s what I mean.